-In 2014, our Chief Executive Officer conducted a review of the base salaries of our named executive officers (other than himself) for potential increases and recommended changes to the Compensation Committee for its final determination.
-The Compensation Committee also reviewed the base salaries of our executive officers in light of the competitive review of target cash compensation levels conducted by FW Cook as described above under "-Role of Benchmarking in the Compensation-Setting Process."
-Based on these considerations, the Compensation Committee maintained the salaries of our executive officers within a competitive range of the 2014 Peer Group.
+In 2015, our Chief Executive Officer conducted a review of the base salaries of our named executive officers (other than himself) for potential increases and recommended changes to the Compensation Committee for its final determination.
+The Compensation Committee also reviewed the base salaries of our executive officers in light of the competitive review of target cash compensation levels conducted by FW Cook in 2014 as described above under "-Role of Benchmarking in the Compensation-Setting Process."
+Based on these considerations, the Compensation Committee maintained the salaries of our executive officers within a competitive range of the Peer Group.
 Generally, the Committee considers salaries within +/- 15% of median peer group levels to be competitive, but in some circumstances considers a higher salary level necessary to offer competitive compensation.
-Mr. Hagelin's base salaries of each of our named executive officers, including Mr. Hagelin's, by 4.0% in keeping with our budgeted guidelines for salary increases for salaried employees.
-Our named executive officers' base salaries for 2014 after these increases were as follows:
+Mr. Hagelin's base salary was slightly below the competitive range of the Peer Group prior to the adjustment described below.
+In early 2015, however, the Compensation Committee increased the base salaries of each of our named executive officers, including Mr. Hagelin's, by 4.0% in keeping with our budgeted guidelines for salary increases for salaried employees.
+Our named executive officers' base salaries for 2015 after these increases were as follows:

-2014 Base

-Executive Salary
+Executive 2 2015 Base Salary

-James Janik \$ 530,107
+James Janik \$ 534,310

-Robert McCormick \$ 335,882
+Robert McCormick \$ 338,582

-Mark Adamson \$ 261,113
+Mark Adamson \$ 262,475

-Keith Hagelin \$ 249,928
+Keith Hagelin \$ 251,618